apanasyu/TwitterMining/README.md

 ![image](https://user-images.githubusercontent.com/80060152/110215537-59a39480-7e78-11eb-89bf-2fe6d028995d.png)

-In the same fashion the creation times associated with the users that had created the messages can be utilized to form a time distribution (when focussing on users we ensure that each user appears only once; whereas for message traffic it is possible that multiple messages originate from the same user).
+Second, instead of message creation times, the creation times associated with the users that had created the messages can be utilized to form a time distribution (when focussing on users we ensure that each user appears only once; whereas for message traffic it is possible that multiple messages originate from the same user).
 The time distribution for each token is stored in a temporary database Temp_Analysis using Tables: (i) TimeDist_Combined using message creation times and (ii) TimeDist_Combined_AtUser using user creation times.

-The output directory will also store the CSV files.

 Step 2: Use Time Distribution to predict Geographic Region